syntaqx/weightloss-journal/README.md

 This week has been extremely productive with hitting my protein goals (now using the Isopure Chocolate & Milk, 2 scoops/day).
 I've additionally added apples as a good source of Fiber to my diet.
-Since I've been hitting my macro goals significantly easier this way, I've been able to have a few drinks when I'm out with my friends without making it weird.
+Since I've been hitting my macro goals significantly easier this way, I've been able to have a few drinks when I'm out with my friends without making breaking my calorie ceiling.

 Still been hitting the gym 2-4 times a week, which has been awesome.
 Excited to see where 175 looks with my belly fat.